-It used to be that Snapchat was seen as a platform geared mostly toward teens and pre-teens.
-But over the last several years, Snapchat has added features and made changes that have helped to move it into a much broader space.
+Snapchat was once seen as a messaging app geared mostly toward teens and pre-teens.
+But over the last several years, the social network has added features and made changes that make it appealing for brands, celebrities, and similar influencers to create their own accounts.

-Before we list the best brands to follow on Snapchat, let's be sure we all know how to follow brands on Snapchat and view content in the first place.
+Before we list who to follow on Snapchat, let's be sure we all know how to follow brands on Snapchat and view their content in the first place.

 How to Follow Brands on Snapchat